The New Yorker.

 Four of my favorite Monmouth County doctors have left practice early.
 At a national level, doctors are leaving medicine in droves, many suffering burnout, and most practicing doctors would not pursue medical careers again according to one survey.

-Protect yourself by questioning and doubting what you are experiencing regarding your diagnoses, treatment, and doctor-patient relationships.
+Protect yourself by questioning and doubting what you are experiencing regarding your diagnoses, treatment, access too care, and doctor-patient relationships.
+If you can’t ask questions find someone, a patient advocate, who will help you navigate your situation.

 When in doubt, get a second opinion.*